Tired of not being able to cast plays?

 - All of our plays are available in reading sets at local drama libraries in the UK.
 If they are not, then please let us know and we will endeavour to make sure that the library in question is fully supplied as soon as possible.
-At the time of writing (February 2015) we are negotiating with libraries in Northern Ireland and Eire to stock our plays.

 - Alternatively, you can buy a copy from this website.
 It's cheap, it's quick, and, if you live in most parts of the UK, we don't charge you any postage.
 If you live in Europe we ask for a contribution to postage.

 Australia, New Zealand and South East Asia